MetPX/sarracenia/doc/sr3.1.rst

 In contrast to most other sarracenia components that act as daemons, sr3_post is a one shot invocation which posts and exits.
-To make files available to subscribers, **sr3_post** sends the announcements to an AMQP server, also called a broker.
+To make files available to subscribers, **sr3_post** sends the announcements to an AMQP or MQTT server, also called a broker.

 This manual page is primarily concerned with the python implementation, but there is also an implementation in C, which works nearly identically.